guenodz/android-brand-colors/README.md

 # Android-BrandColors

-**Android-BrandColors** is a collection of brand colors collected from [BrandColors](http://brandcolors.net/) website, packaged in one xml file to be used in directly in your Android projects.
+**Android-BrandColors** is a collection of brand colors collected from [BrandColors](http://brandcolors.net/) website, packaged in one xml file to be used directly in your Android projects.

 #### How i can use Android-BrandColors in my project ?####